 Buda is the more upscale of the two districts with its baroque era buildings and quite pedestrian streets.
 This part of Budapest is unmistakably the one that graces the postcards and magazine covers.
 It is likely where the elite in society get lost and fade away from the worries of the other side.

-The Buda Castle is where you can get awesome photos of the Chain Bridge and the Parliament building.
-You might have to dodge and weave your way through a swarm of tourists but the views are worth it.
-The Castle (with its impressive Baroque-style trimmings) is the seat of Hungarian kings in Budapest and you can see the wealth of the once mighty Austro-Hungarian empire on display
+The Buda Castle is where you can get excellent photos of the Chain Bridge and the Parliament building.
+You might have to dodge and weave your way through a swarm of tourists, but the views are worth it.
+The Castle (with its impressive Baroque-style trimmings) is the seat of Hungarian kings in Budapest, and you can see the wealth of the once mighty Austro-Hungarian empire on display

-Between the Fishermen’s bastion, Buda Castle, and Gelert hill you should have all you can handle of the Budapest skyline in a day.
-The views are spectacular during dusk and during the blue hour when the city lights serve as a backdrop to a blue tinted sky.
+Between the Fishermen’s Bastion, Buda Castle, and Gelert hill you should have all you can handle of the Budapest skyline in a day.
+The views are spectacular during dusk and the blue hour when the city lights serve as a backdrop to a blue-tinted sky.
 The city lights itself illuminate the Danube river, transforming its brown and murky waters into the famed “Blue” that it is often portrayed as.

-From the Pest side near the Chaine Bridge looking across the Danube, there are three landmarks that are distinguishable from one another.
-Castle hill is the first you would see.
+From the Pest side near the Chaine Bridge looking across the Danube, three landmarks are distinguishable from one another.
+Castle Hill is the first you would see.
 It is where the Buda Castle is located.
 You can scramble to the Castle at your own pace or take the Funicular up.
 The first inhabitants found this place while escaping the Mongolian horde in the 13th century.

 The next major attraction is the Fisherman’s Bastion.
-Sandwiched between the Buda Castle and Gellert Hill, the unique towers can be seen reaching above the skies.
-Its neo-Gothic and neo-Romanesque style is unmistakeable.
-In the compound is Saint Matthias church is a cool architectural marvel set against the backdrop of Budapest.
+Sandwiched between the Buda Castle and Gellert Hill, the different towers can be seen reaching above the skies.
+Its neo-Gothic and neo-Romanesque style is unmistakable.
+In the compound is Saint Matthias church is a neat architectural marvel set against the backdrop of Budapest.

 Low Key and Fancy

-There isn’t a lot of cheap accommodations in Buda but you can find one just across the river in Pest.
+There isn’t a lot of cheap accommodations in Buda, but you can find one just across the river in Pest.
 For under 10 dollars you can stay in a hostel like Flow Hostel, just located a few blocks from the Liberty Bridge.
-There’s also the Wombats Hostel if you’re into a slightly larger hostel.
+There’s also the Wombats Hostel if you want a slightly larger hostel.

-When you visit Budapest you will undoubtedly end up visiting several, if not, all the Landmarks in Buda.
-As you walk along its cobblestoned streets the acclaimed beauty of Budapest reveals itself in front of your eyes and you will realize just what the fuss is all about.
+When you are visiting Hungary, you will no doubt visit Budapest you will undoubtedly end up visiting several, if not, all the Landmarks in Buda.
+As you walk along its cobblestoned streets, the acclaimed beauty of Budapest reveals itself in front of your eyes, and you will realize just what the fuss is all about.